FAQs

 Q: What do I need to bring with me

 A: Visit Preparing for your visit before you come in.
-Make sure you bring in acceptable identification and any paperwork that you were issued.
-If you are applying for Identify Verified Prints (typically required by school teachers) please ensure that you bring in a money order made out the Department of Public Safety in the correct amount (listed on your application).
+Make sure you bring in acceptable identification (unexpired government-issued picture ID) and any paperwork that you were issued.
+If you are applying for Identify Verified Prints (required teachers, student teachers, contractors at schools and non-certificated employees) please ensure that you bring in a money order made out the Department of Public Safety in the correct amount (listed on your application).
 We’ll take it from there!

 Q: How can I obtain an application packet for an initial or renewal Fingerprint Clearance Card?